36890641/PortforlioProjects/README.md

 	LIMIT 1500000;

--- Creating the view `sales_preinv_discount` and store all the data in like a virtual table
+-- Creating the view `sales_preinv_discount` and store all the data in like a virtual table--

 	CREATE  VIEW `sales_preinv_discount` AS
 	SELECT
     	    s.date,